With Christmas looming and a feast of entertainment about to arrive, you might be thinking of upgrading your television soon.

 The latest batch of 4K Ultra HD Blu-rays are encoded with HDR TVs in mind, so although the playback fine on normal 4K televisions, they look much better on sets with HDR on board.

-Netflix and Amazon Video are also starting to present some of their 4K content with HDR.
+Netflix, Amazon Video and YouTube are also starting to present some of their 4K content with HDR.
 Some videogames playback in HDR too.

-Although all televisions bought today have Freeview TV tuners - more often than not Freeview HD tuners - you might have seen a new logo appear on some manufacturers' boxes.
+Although all televisions bought today have Freeview TV tuners - more often than not Freeview HD tuners - you might have seen a newer logo appear on some manufacturers' boxes.

-Freeview Play is the free catch-up technology from Freeview that makes finding retrospective TV shows easier to find and watch on a connected TV without having to search through a manufacturer's own application hub, even when they have already been on days ago.
+Freeview Play is the free catch-up technology from Freeview that makes TV shows easier to find and watch on a connected TV without having to search through a manufacturer's own application hub, even when they have already been on days ago.

 All Freeview TVs have at least a seven-day electronic programme guide that you can scroll forwards through in order to find out what shows are coming up.
 Freeview Play TVs also give you the option to go backwards through the EPG to catch-up on shows that originally aired in the past.

-You only need to scroll back through the guide to find shows broadcast by the BBC, ITV or Channel 4 (and their respective sister stations, such as More 5, E4, Dave, Yesterday, Really and Drama.
+You only need to scroll back through the guide to find shows broadcast by the BBC, ITV, Channel 4, Channel 5, UKTV and their respective sister stations, such as More 5, E4, Dave, Yesterday, Really and Drama.
 Press play on their programme description and the respective catch-up service will launch - BBC iPlayer for BBC content, for example.
 The chosen show will then play automatically.

-Panasonic has some Freeview Play TVs available, while LG has also adopted the tech for its latest sets.
+Many recent TVs from Panasonic, LG, Finlux and JVC feature Freeview Play.
 Other manufacturers are said to follow suit.
 Click here to find out more.